 Anxiety can show up in big ways in our lives and in our family, but it can also show up in subtle ways that are masked by other emotions and behaviors.
 This is why it is SO important to routinely pay attention to the most foundational question, “What is going on in ME?”

-- Taylor Irby, a speaker, marriage and parenting coach, and mom of five children.
-Taylor is familiar with the challenges of ADHD, autism, anxiety, developmental delays and adoption trauma
+- Taylor Irby, is a speaker, marriage and parenting coach, and mom of five children.
+Taylor is familiar with the challenges of ADHD, autism, anxiety, developmental delays, and adoption trauma

 What you’ll discover in today’s podcast:

 - how anxiety might show up in your home masked as different emotions, behavior, and actions